PeterBenc/workspace-tracker/README.md

 ## TODO

 [] - fix service failing after boot
+[] - make calendar the central piece of the app

+- [] - ts react
+- [] - serverful app with webpack (or better solution)
+- [] - have a page for stats
+- [] - log to calendar
+- [] - log to jira, submit logs all from GUI
+- [] - possibly make into electron app

-[] - periodically backup the logs, have a second filed which is used for stats and logging, another one just used for writing [] - create and merge artificial log periods, check for conflicts, (this will be used for google events too) [] - integrate google calendar events
+[] - periodically backup the logs, have a second file which is used for stats and logging, another one just used for writing [] - create and merge artificial log periods, check for conflicts, (this will be used for google events too) [] - integrate google calendar events
 [] - work periods => tempo format